-If you decide to use the SmartFind Express to check for jobs, review your jobs, or cancel the jobs you have already accepted, make sure that the computer you use uses one of the following browsers: Microsoft Internet Explorer version 5.0 or later, or Netscape Communicator version 6.0 or later.
+If you decide to use the SmartFind Express to check for jobs, review your jobs, or cancel the jobs you have already accepted, make sure that the computer you use uses one of the following browsers: Microsoft Internet Explorer version 7.0 or above, Mozilla/Firefox version 3.5 or above, Safari 3.0 or above, Adobe Acrobat version 5.0, Adobe Flash version 8.0.
 To log on to SmartFind Express, you will need two numbers - your PIN number which you created when first registering over the phone with SmartFind Express, AND your Access ID (Employee number) which will be on the back of your substitute badge and will also appear on your paycheck stub.
 DO NOT USE the computers at school or on the job site to search for future jobs.